mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 ## ContextMenuItem  {#ContextMenuItem}

+Component for ContextMenuItem

 ### Properties  {#ContextMenuItem-Properties}

 {:.properties}

 {:id="ContextMenuItem.Enabled" .boolean} *Enabled*
-: If true, user can tap menu item to cause action.
+: Specifies whether the menu item should be active and clickable.

 {:id="ContextMenuItem.Text" .text} *Text*
-: Returns the text displayed by the menu item.
+: Specifies the text displayed by the menu item.

 {:id="ContextMenuItem.Visible" .boolean} *Visible*
-: Returns true if the menu item is visible, false otherwise.
+: Specifies whether the menu item should be visible or hidden from menu.

 ### Events  {#ContextMenuItem-Events}